natalieagus/50002/docs/Labs/lab2.md

 .plot L(xnor_out)
 ```

-Visually confirm that your xor and xnor gates are working properly.
+Run the Fast Transient Analaysis and visually confirm that your xor and xnor gates are working properly by looking at the plot.
 If yes, move on to Part C.

 <img src="{{ site.baseurl }}//images/lab2/2024-02-07-10-37-12.png"  class="center_seventy"/>